Durable, efficient precast wall panels.

 What is a solid precast wall panel?

-Solid wall panels are poured with continuous concrete throughout rather than including a layer of insulated within the section.
+Solid wall panels are poured with continuous concrete throughout rather than including a layer of insulation within the section.
 Solid panels can be manufactured to be structural, architectural, or both, depending on the desired application.
 They are efficient structural elements when buildings are not required to be insulated from the weather.
-Solid walls can also be used as a fire barrier between structures with the ability to achieve a wide variety of fire ratings depending on the final panel thickness.
+Solid walls can also be used as a fire barrier between structures with the ability to achieve a wide array of fire ratings depending on the final panel thickness.

 What is an insulated precast wall panel?